Wyking Jones: California

 Jones was announced as California's 17th head coach on March 24, 2017.
 He was officially introduced in a news conference on March 29, 2017.

 On March 24, 2019, Jones was fired after posting a 16–47 record in two seasons at Cal.

+Washington

+Jones joined the Washington Huskies as an assistant coach under head coach Mike Hopkins, starting with the 2021–22 season.

 Acting career

-Off the court, Jones has appeared in movies such as Dope, The Wood, Benchwarmers and Brown Sugar and has been dubbed one of "College hoops' most interesting people" by ESPN in part due to his unique part-time acting career.
+Off the court, Jones has appeared in movies such as Dope, The Wood, Benchwarmers, National Security and Brown Sugar and has been dubbed one of "College hoops' most interesting people" by ESPN in part due to his unique part-time acting career.

 Personal

-Jones lives in Las Vegas, Nevada.
+Jones has a son, Jameel, and daughter, Zoe.